About AeroRoute Guide

 AeroRoute Guide is a reference, not a booking engine.
 It doesn't show fares, real-time schedules, or seat availability.
 The OpenFlights routes snapshot is a community-contributed list of city pairs that airlines have operated.
 Read it as a slowly changing record of which markets each carrier flies, not as proof that any specific flight runs on any specific day.
 Always confirm schedules and bookings with the airline before you travel.

 Most people land on pages like these from a search engine, not from a homepage.
 Every URL here maps to a real HTML document with its own title, meta description, and structured data block.
-Pages render on the server and don't need JavaScript to read.
+Pages are plain HTML and don't need JavaScript to read.
 That makes them easy to crawl, easy to print, and pleasant to share as plain links.

 Source code and licensing